fdgbt/42_roger-skyline-1/README.md

 # Expected Result
 All the commands and scripts used in this project are uploaded in this repository.
-They are structured following the subject requirements.
+They are structured following the subject structure.
 The complete process is described in a documentation that I initiated.

 # OS Specification